 - 1 – 2 transmitters (remote controllers);

 - Balance battery charger;

 - FPV goggles;

 - Multiple GoPro and alike action cameras;

 - Up to 15” laptop or Tablet.

 Both sides have external pockets that can fit a water bottle or a small tripod (for action camera / FPV display).

 You can also opt to hang quads outside to the flaps using the included straps.
 A seam-sealed rain cover is also included if you get caught by the rain.

 Thanks to the adjustable harness with lumbar support, wearing the backpack is very comfortable.
 In order to allow optimal airflow during warm summer days the back of the rucksack features air-channels.

-Among the FPV Session backpack ThinkThank announced few useful accessories that help keeping everything organized.
-While the FPV battery holder allows to conveniently store up to four 3S/4S 1300-1800mAh Li-Po batteries, the FPV camera pouch can store up to two GoPro cameras, spare batteries and memory cards.
+Among the FPV Session backpack, ThinkThank announced few useful accessories that help to keep everything organized.
+While the FPV battery holder allows to conveniently store up to four 3S/4S 1300-1800mAh Li-Po batteries, the FPV camera pouch can store up to two GoPro cameras, spare batteries, and memory cards.